citrix/citrix-daas-rest-go/citrixorchestration/docs/AppVAppResponseModel.md

 HasSourceTypeName returns a boolean if a field has been set.

+### SetSourceTypeNameNil

+`func (o *AppVAppResponseModel) SetSourceTypeNameNil(b bool)`

+ SetSourceTypeNameNil sets the value for SourceTypeName to be an explicit nil

+### UnsetSourceTypeName
+`func (o *AppVAppResponseModel) UnsetSourceTypeName()`

+UnsetSourceTypeName ensures that no value is present for SourceTypeName, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)